 Methods and Techniques for Light Rock Fishing

-There are no hard and fast rules about LRF, and part of the fun is experimenting with different techniques to see what can be caught.
-From piers, breawaters and other structures it can simply be a case of dropping a weighted lure straight down the pier/harbour wall until it hits the seabed and then jigging it up and down to attract the fish which will be feeding along the structure.
-Alternatively a lure can be cast out and either reeled in through mid-water (where it may attract the attention of species such as small pollock or coalfish), or dragged slowly along the seabed, where it will catch the species which live and feed there.
+There are no hard and fast rules about LRF, and part of the fun is experimenting with different techniques to see what works.
+From piers, breakwaters and other structures, it can simply be a case of dropping a weighted lure straight down the pier/harbour wall until it hits the seabed and then jigging it up and down to attract the fish which will be feeding along the structure.
+Alternatively, a lure can be cast out and either reeled in through mid-water (where it may attract the attention of species such as mackerel, greater sandeels or small pollock and coalfish) or dragged slowly along the seabed, where it will catch the species which live and feed there.
 Similar techniques can be used when fishing from deeper water rock marks.
 When fishing in rockpools it can be productive to drag a lure along the edge of a weed bed, where aggressive species such as sea scorpions will dart out and attack the lure.
 LRF is predominantly about fishing with lures, but mini species do not hunt by sight alone – smell, movement and vibration are all important as well.
-Often it is the sound and vibrations caused by a jig head hitting against rock can be as important as the look of the lure when it comes to attracting fish, while the smell and amino acids contained in some LRF lures can also be an important factor in catching mini species fish.
+Often the sound and vibrations caused by a lure hitting against rock or dragging through sand can be as important as the look of the lure when it comes to attracting fish, while the smell and amino acids contained in some LRF lures can also be an important factor in catching mini species fish.

 Which Species Can Be Caught?